ComunidadBioInfo/cdsbsource/content/en/post/2018-03-22-r-bioconductor-developers-workshop-2018.markdown

   1. Teach participants the principles of reproducible data science through the development of R/Bioconductor packages.

-  2. Turn bioinformatic software users into bioinformatic software developers.
+  2. Turn bioinformatics software users into bioinformatics software developers.

   3. Foster the exchange of expertise and establish multidisciplinary collaborations.